pedrodimoura/pedrodimoura/README.md

 - 📫 How to reach me **pdimoura@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/pdimoura/](https://www.linkedin.com/in/pdimoura/)
+- 📄 Learn more about my experiences at [https://www.linkedin.com/in/pdimoura/](https://www.linkedin.com/in/pdimoura/)

 - ⚡ Fun fact **I am a musician: drum, piano, bass, electric guitar, etc**